dhbrookes/pb_solvers/README.md

     Add source .cpp and .h Files to pbsolvers Project Under Build Phases --> Compile Sources : only need .cpp files

 #### For the simple schemes: ####

 Need to change the Search Paths : User Header Search Paths to where your code is on the local machine!

+### Linear algebra Setup ###
+Mac comes with built in blas and lapack.

+1. In Finder, open to the directory: `/System/Library/Frameworks/Accelerate.framework/Frameworks/`
+2. Drag the `vecLib.framework` file into the pbsam XCode project.
+3. Add path to gtest.framework to Build Settings --> Search Paths --> Framework Search Paths
+4. Add path to gtest.framework to Build Settings --> Search Paths --> Runpath Search Paths

 ### GTest Setup ###

 For gtest, it's a little more complicated...